jpcuencas/TecnicalTest/README.md

 First you must loggin click on the button loggin from de main screen

-then you access to assets table with all data and check  the flow
+then you access to assets table with thwe link in the navbar then you have all data and check the flow with the details

 ## Docker
 If you hav docker and dockerDestop installed you can use he command